-We used data from the first confirmed case in March 2020 until 22 November 2021, based on the national DATCOV dataset on hospitalized cases and in-hospital deaths, and the laboratoryconfirmed case line list maintained by the National Institute for Communicable Diseases (NICD).
+We used data from the first confirmed case in March 2020 until 29 November 2021, based on the national DATCOV dataset on hospitalized cases, and the laboratory-confirmed case line list maintained by the National Institute for Communicable Diseases (NICD).
 Due to incorrectly-entered reference dates for substantial numbers of antigen tests, only cases confirmed via polymerase chain reaction (PCR) testing were used in this analysis.
+Due to substantial differences in testing patterns between the public and private sectors (Figure 1), with publicsector test volumes remaining stable relative to private sector test volumes, this report focusses on R estimates based on admissions to public-sector hospitals and case confirmations from public-sector testing services.
 The laboratory-confirmed case data was linked with the national DATCOV dataset to obtain dates of symptom onset.
 Following data linkage, symptom onset data were available for 6% of laboratory-confirmed cases, while dates of onset were available for 53% of hospitalized cases, and 55% of fatal cases in the DATCOV dataset.
 65 cases (0.02%) in the DATCOV database were missing both admission date and date of symptom onset and were excluded from the analyses based on hospital admissions and deaths.
-The data were adjusted for the delay from symptom onset to reporting of test result / hospital admission and right censored for 2, 7, and 7 days (for cases, hospital admissions, and deaths respectively) to account for reporting delays (last date of estimation based on lab-confirmed cases: 25 September 2021).
+The data were adjusted for the delay from symptom onset to reporting of test result / hospital admission and right censored for 2, 7, and 7 days (for cases, hospital admissions, and deaths respectively) to account for reporting delays (last date of estimation based on lab-confirmed cases: 27 November 2021).
 The provincial level DATCOV data have different end-dates, so the provincial time series were individually adjusted for right-censoring; nationallevel analyses were based on the pooled provincial-level time series.
 Missing dates of symptom onset were imputed using chained equations multiple imputations (50) [i,ii].
 A negativebinomial model was fitted to confirmed COVID-19 cases for which the date of symptom onset was available and used to impute the dates of symptom onset for cases with missing information.
 Separate imputations were done for the case and admissions datasets.
 The hospital-based deaths data set is a subset of admissions, so the same set of imputations were used.
-The model predictors for the two imputation procedures were: health sector where sample collection/hospital admission occurred (private or public), age group, month of case report/ hospital admission, outcome (for admissions), day of hospital admission (for admissions), and province.
+The model predictors for the two imputation procedures were: health sector where sample collection/hospital admission occurred (private or public), age group, month of case report/hospital admission, outcome (for admissions), day of hospital admission (for admissions), and province.
 The daily R was estimated using the method of Thompson et al. (EpiEstim v.
 2.2-3) [iii,iv] for each imputed dataset.
 For the serial interval we used a gamma distribution with mean of 6.6 (s.d.
 3.3) and standard deviation of 0.5 (s.d.
 0.27) to account for the variability (and uncertainty) of the selected serial interval values.
 Parameters were estimated by fitting a gamma distribution to data from PHIRST-C, a community cohort study of COVID-19 transmission [vii].
 We report the medians of the central values and the 2.5th-97.5th percentiles of the estimated daily R values obtained from the imputed datasets [i,ii].

-Previous versions of this report have included descriptions of trends in daily R values during lockdown levels 5 through 1, and the adjusted level 3 lockdown, as well as the 2021 lockdown levels 1 through 3.
-The current report focuses on more recent trends in daily R values, starting on 1 August 2021 (for more details regarding the COVID-19 lockdowns in South Africa, please refer to the South African government website [vi]).
+Previous versions of this report have included descriptions of trends in daily R values during lockdown levels 5 through 1, and the adjusted level 3 lockdown, as well as the 2021 lockdown levels 1 through 4.
+The current report focuses on more recent trends in daily R values, starting on 1 October 2021 (for more details regarding the COVID-19 lockdowns in South Africa, please refer to the South African government website [vi]).